Scholarship Programs

 • Help develop the next generation or caregivers who can break down barriers to clinical trials in their communities.

 The Abbott Scholarship Fund will provide awards of $10,000 each to 8 total qualified applicants in 2024.
-Of the 8 awards, 4 of the scholarships will be awarded to nursing students; 1 scholarship will be awarded to a nurse practitioner path student; and 3 scholarships will be awarded to PhD path students.
+Of the 8 awards, 4 of the scholarships will be awarded to nursing students; 1 scholarship will be awarded to a nurse practitioner path student (DNP or MSN); and 3 scholarships will be awarded to PhD path students.

 Aguilar-Cuellar-Toben (ACT) Research Grant